jaruiz/light52/README.md

-The core has already passed a basic test bench and executed a Dhrystone benchmark on actual hardware (DE-1 board from Terasic) -- benchmark results included in the datasheet.
+The core has already passed a basic test bench and executed a Dhrystone benchmark on actual hardware (DE-1 board from Terasic), compiled with SDCC (source and benchmark results included -- see datasheet).
 Yet, there are still many loose ends and a strong test bench has yet to be developed.

 If you are curious, you can [take a look at the datasheet](https://github.com/jaruiz/light52/blob/master/doc/light52_ds.pdf?raw=true).